timeflux/burst/README.md

 - The calibration procedure
 - Zero or more evaluation tasks

-These two stages can have different layouts (for example, one single target for the calibration stage and either the original 5-target layout or the 11-class keyboard for the evaluation tasks).
+These two stages can have different layouts (for example, one single target for the calibration stage and either the original 5-target layout, a simple 9-target grid, or the 11-class keyboard for the evaluation tasks).
 Currently, all the evaluation tasks must share the same layout.

 Three task types are available: